kolan72/PoliNorError/README.md

 You might wonder why there are so many success-related properties.
 See [Nuances of using the library](#nuances-of-using-the-library)  for a detailed answer.

-If an error occurs within the catch block, it will be stored in the  `CatchBlockErrors`  property that is collection of the `CatchBlockException`  objects.
+If an exception occurs within the catch block, it will be stored in the  `CatchBlockErrors`  property that is collection of the `CatchBlockException`  objects.
+For a critical exception, as mentioned above, the `CatchBlockException.IsCritical` property will be equal to true.
+The `CriticalError` property represents a critical exception itself or wrapped in the `AggregateException` (since _version_ 2.12.1).

 For generic `Func` delegates, a return value will be stored in the `Result` property if the handling was successful or there were no errors at all.